General surgery

 At Spire Leeds Hospital, we offer a comprehensive, specialist service for a wide range of upper gastrointestinal, lower gastrointestinal and colorectal conditions.

-In our private hospital in Leeds, general surgeons perform some of the most common surgical procedures including gallbladder removal, hernia operations and treatment of haemorrhoids .
+In our private hospital in Leeds, general surgeons perform some of the most common surgical procedures including robotic-assisted gallbladder removal and robotic-assisted hernia operations.

 Related specialties